LEARNAcademy/instructor-syllabus/tech-interviews/whiteboarding-questions.md

 **Student 1:**
 TECH QUESTIONS:
 1) What are your strengths as a developer?
-2) What is the difference between git and GitHub?
+2) What is the difference between equality operators and relational operators?
 3) What is a branch?

 PROMPT: